 Confirm the procedure for finalising a student's mark if there is divergence between 1st and 2nd marker?

-Where assessment elements are marked by two examiners (double marking, or single marking with oversight by a second marker), they will compare their marks and agree on an overall mark.
-If, for any reason, agreement cannot be reached the Chair of the Board of Examiners, or their nominee shall decide how the overall mark is determined.
+Where assessment elements are marked by two examiners (blind double marking, non-blind double marking or single marker with oversight by a second marker), they will compare their marks and agree on an overall mark.
+If, for any reason, agreement cannot be reached the Chair of the Board of Examiners, or their nominee, shall decide how the overall mark is determined.